znob/dsc-1-03-06-understanding-pandas-series-and-dataframes-nyc-career-ds-102218/README.md

 # Data Munging/ Manipulation
-This MTA turnstile dataset is a great place for us to get our hands dirty wrnagling and cleaning some data!
+This MTA turnstile dataset is a great place for us to get our hands dirty wrangling and cleaning some data!

-Let's start by example by filtering the data down to all stations for the N line.
-To do this, we'll need to extract all "N"s from the LINENAME column, or similarly, create a column indicating whether or not the stop is an N line stop.
+Let's start by filtering the data down to all stations for the N line.
+To do this, we'll need to extract all "N"s from the LINENAME column, or create a column indicating whether or not the stop is an N line stop.

 ### Defining Functions

-At this point, we will need to define some functions to perform data manipulation.
-In python, we define a function using the `def` keyword.
+At this point, we will need to define some functions to perform data manipulation so that we can reuse them easily.
+In Python, we define a function using the `def` keyword.
 Afterwords, we give the function a name, followed by parentheses.
 Any required (or optional parameters) are specified within the parentheses, just as you would normally call a function.
 You then specify the functions behavior using a colon and an indendation, much the same way you would a for loop or conditional block.
 Finally, if you want your function to return something (as with the str.pop() method) as opposed to a function that simply does something in the background but returns nothing (such as list.append()), you must use the `return` keyword.
 Note that as soon as a function hits a point in execution where something is returned, the function would terminate and no further commands would be executed.
 In other words the `return` command both returns a value and forces termination of the function.

 ```python